For situations that are not covered by this guide, or for further examples, please check New Hart’s Rules: The Oxford Style Guide (Waddingham, 2014).

 - For archaeological features which have been allocated a sequential numbering system

 A separate list of captions should be supplied for all illustrations and tables.
-Captions should be consistent and appear in the following form:
+Captions should be consistent and always credit the creator or copyright holder in parentheses:

-Illus 1 The Chisholme spearhead (photograph: Neil McLean © National Museums Scotland)
+Illus 1 The Chisholme spearhead.
+(Photograph by Neil McLean © National Museums Scotland)

 Images/figures are referred to as ‘Illustrations’, abbreviated to ‘Illus’ in captions and within the text.
 All tables and illustrations should be numbered sequentially (Table 1, Table 2).
 Subdivided elements should be lettered (Illus 4a, Illus 4b).
 There is no full stop after the number and at the end of captions.